Version 2.3 is available

 For imports of tables which already exist, impdp provides parameter TABLE_EXISTS_ACTION.
-The parameter can be SKIP, APPEND, TRUNCATE, or REPLACE, and its default value depends on other settings.
-In short, SKIP ignores existing tables, APPEND adds data to the end of the table, TRUNCATE removes old data prior to import, and REPLACE drops and re-creates the entire table.
+The value can be SKIP, APPEND, TRUNCATE, or REPLACE, and its default depends on other settings.
+In short, SKIP ignores existing tables, APPEND adds data at the end of the table, TRUNCATE removes old data prior to import, and REPLACE drops and re-creates the entire table.
 Further details can be found in Oracle Utilities Reference.

 So far things were the same as in previous tutorial.